 The regulation of the telecoms, energy and other network industries has huge economic, social and political importance.
-This part of this website explains the key issues and controversies.
-A separate section of this website comments on the regulation of specific markets, such as energy, airports and communications.
+This web page explains the key issues and controversies.

 The overriding purpose of utility regulation is described below, together with the important question: Is competition is always better than regulation?